The Sweaty Side of Drugs

 The office assistant left me alone in a room with the standard papers to fill out and as soon as she closed the door I leaped out of my chair to grab another handful of tissues to wipe off my sopping face.
 I then leaned over the form I was filling out and to my horror and disgust, I saw drops of sweat from my hair splash onto the piece of paper.
 Oh, no!
 I just sweat on my job application!
 I immediately picked up the paper and began fanning it back and forth, praying that the assistant wouldn't come back into the room.
 This is crazy, I thought.
 Something must be wrong.
 Right?

-September 1, 2015, I escaped from New York and wearily moved back to Minnesota for a variety of complex reasons: a severely painful, multi-joint RA flare-up that began in July; health insurance complications; financial problems; lack of employment; physical and mental exhaustion and sickness.
-I was a mess.
-And I was still sweating for no reason, even after I had left the suffocating subway stations, and the heat waves that never seemed to end in New York that summer.
+September 1, 2015, I escaped from New York and wearily moved back to Minnesota for a variety of reasons.
+To my surprise, I was still sweating for no reason, even after I had left the suffocating subway stations, and the heat waves that never seemed to end in New York that summer.

 When I was back at home, relaxing in much calmer Minnesota, even small amounts of activity would immediately trigger one of my "episodes."
 Light cleaning, such as picking things up from the floor, gathering clothes to carry to the washing machine, or vacuuming for a few minutes would cause my body temperature to soar to a point of sweltering hotness and my face, head, and hair to start sweating.
 Even going into the bathroom to fix my hair with a brush and curling iron would cause beads of perspiration to immediately cover my forehead, upper lip, cheeks, and the back of my neck.
 Looking into the mirror, I could see again the usual red splotchy flushing creeping across my neck, upper chest, and cheeks.